Giannis Antetokounmpo NBA Playoffs Player Props: Bucks vs. Heat

 Giannis Antetokounmpo Insights vs. the Heat

-- Antetokounmpo's Bucks average 102.4 possessions per game, which ranks 12th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- On defense, the Heat have allowed 109.8 points per game, which is second-best in the NBA.

-- On the boards, the Heat are ranked sixth in the NBA, allowing 41.9 rebounds per contest.
+- The Heat are the sixth-ranked squad in the NBA, giving up 41.9 rebounds per contest.

 Giannis Antetokounmpo vs. the Heat